AtomLinter/linter-eslint/CONTRIBUTING.md

 1. Fork the plugin repository
 2. Run `npm install` to setup all dependencies
 3. Hack on a separate topic branch created from the latest `master`.
-The src files are under `src`
+Changes to the package code should be made to the files in the `src` directory.
 4. Check for lint errors with `npm run lint` or Atom and `linter-eslint`.
 5. Run `npm run compile` to generate compiled files under `lib`.
 6. Commit the changes under `src` and `lib` and push the topic branch